top of page

 Regarding judging others, God says, “I saw that.
 I will deal with them.
 That’s not your job.”

-Even Jesus was not judging, knowing that judgment is the Father’s job.
+Even Jesus did not judge, knowing that judgment was the Father’s job.

 As for the person who hears my words but does not keep them, I do not judge him.
 For I did not come to judge the world, but to save it.
 (John 12:47)

-Christians are told to lovingly judge Christians.
+Christians are told to judge Christians lovingly.
 But in most situations, we must be very slow to judge, exercising great care and restraint.
 Our sinful flesh has a hair trigger to judge others.
-We must have a healthy suspicion of our own pride, and keep Jesus’s words ringing in our ears: “Judge not, that you be not judged” (Matt 7:1)
+We must have a healthy suspicion of our pride, and keep Jesus’s words ringing in our ears: “Judge not, that you be not judged” (Matt 7:1)

 This is especially important because many situations we face are not clear-cut.
-Often the line between judging hidden heart purposes and calling out sin looks ambiguous.
+The line between judging hidden heart purposes and calling out sin often looks ambiguous.
 And when it is, it is best to be slow to judge.

-But let us not judge other Christians’ hidden purposes of the heart as wrong, simply if they disagree with us or our beliefs.
+But let us not judge other Christians’ hidden purposes of the heart as wrong simply because they disagree with us or our beliefs.
 We may discuss and persuade, but we may not judge.
 God will judge.
-It is for Him alone to bring to light what is now hidden and to commend or rebuke.
+It is for Him alone to reveal what is hidden and commend or rebuke.

 Let us “with all humility and gentleness, with patience, [bear] with one another in love” (Eph 4:2)